hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-3.md

 <body>

 <div style='text-align: justify;'>
 At room temperature, 100 ml of ethylene glycol was poured into a beaker, and 0.32 grams of PVP was added to it.
-The beaker was then placed on a hot plate to have PVP dissolved in ethylene glycol using a magnet (Fig.1).
+The beaker was then placed on a hot plate to have PVP dissolved in ethylene glycol using a magnet (Fig.1_1).
 Subsequently, 0.72 grams of silver nitrate was added to the solution, and it was dissolved in ethylene glycol with a magnet.
 On the other hand, a 10 mL solution of 600 µM FeCl3 in ethylene glycol (i.e., 0.0009 g FeCl3 in 10 mL ethylene glycol) was added to the previous solution, and it was stirred on a magnetic stirrer for one minute.
-The solution was then placed on a hot plate at 130 (°C) and dissolved for 10 minutes with a magnetic stirrer.
+The solution was then placed on a hot plate at 130 (°C) and dissolved for 10 minutes with a magnetic stirrer (Fig.1_2).
 Next, the beaker was transferred to the oven, and the reaction was allowed to continue for 3 and a half hours without stirring.
-After this period, the beaker was removed from the oven and placed under the hood until the next day to cool (Fig.3).
+After this period, the beaker was removed from the oven and placed under the hood until the next day to cool (Fig.1_3).
  <br>
  <br>
  </div>